Heart of LA Democratic Club Constitution and Bylaws

 The Heart of L.A.
 Democratic Club (hereinafter called the Club) shall work to advance the goals of the Democratic Party (hereinafter called the Party), through public policy and political issue analysis, education, fundraising, recruitment, coordination with other Democratic groups, and other activities to benefit the Party.

 We formed the Heart of L.A.
-Democratic Club in recognition of the growing awareness within the Democratic Party that women should be fully and equally represented both in the political community and the national body politic.
+Democratic Club in recognition of the growing awareness within the Democratic Party that women should be fully and equally represented in local, state, and national politics.
 Heart of L.A.
 Democratic Club is open to all Democrats who subscribe to our goals and purposes regardless of their gender identity.

 The mission of the Heart of L.A.
-Democratic Club shall be to make the Democratic Party, the body politic and its elected officials responsive to, and responsible for, the needs of all people, particularly, though not exclusively, women in our community.
+Democratic Club shall be to make the Democratic Party and its elected officials responsive to, and responsible for, the needs of all people, particularly, though not exclusively, women in our community.

 We believe that we have a responsibility to ourselves and to society in general to affirm the role of women in the political arena.
 We are conscientious activists committed to stimulating advancement of feminist ideals through a combination of social fellowship, community involvement, and political engagement.